sensinglab/monicrowd/README.md

 ### Core Components

 - **[crowd-sensor](https://github.com/sensinglab/crowd-sensor)**
-  Edge software for data collection and local processing, supporting multi-RAN and multi-operator connectivity, seamless handover, and OTA updates.
+  Edge software for data collection and local processing, supporting multi-RAN and multi-operator connectivity, seamless handover, and OTA updates, implementing the CrowdingSensorUnit of the component diagram

 - **[crowd-server](https://github.com/sensinglab/crowd-server)**
-  Real-time backend for data ingestion, processing, storage, visualization, and alerting.
+  Real-time backend for data ingestion, processing, storage, visualization, and alerting, implementing the CrowdingServerUnit of the component diagram

 - **[barrier-sensor](https://github.com/sensinglab/barrier-sensor)**
-  Low-power pedestrian detection and counting using active infrared beams, including direction detection.
+  Low-power pedestrian detection and counting using active infrared beams, including direction detection, implementing the CrowdingSensorUnit of the component diagram

 ### Calibration & Deployment